Ciao! I’m Ermy!

 Thank you for stopping by!
 It’s SO nice meet you !

-I’m dedicated to help you, lifelong learner, take your first steps towards a “more Italian life” by helping you speak Italian and connect to that Italian world you love.
+I’m dedicated to help you, Italy lover, take your first steps towards a “more Italian life” by helping you speak Italian and connect to that Italian world you love.

 I believe that learning a new language can lead you to amazing experiences that can potentially change your life (definitely true for me!).